Nagendra1997/dummypy/README.md

 ![App token Mesibo Console](screenshots/token.jpg)

-ON sucessfull start of Mesibo ,the output log should look like below:
+On sucessfull start of Mesibo ,the output log should look like below:

 ```
 ==1== Using the defaults from __asan_default_options: verbosity=2:disable_coredump=0::unmap_shadow_on_exit=1:abort_on_error=1:log_path=/cores/mesibo.txt